 If you're heading out to watch any of the surf competitions, here are some essentials to bring along to the beach:

-- A camera and a sharpie to get photos and autographs from the pro surfers.
+- Camera and a sharpie to get photos and autographs from the surfers.

 - Beach chairs, towels, or a sarong to relax on the sand.